MLflow

 In short

-MLflow — Open source AI engineering platform for agents, LLMs, and models.
-Best for AI engineering teams needing unified observability for LLM agents and traditional ML, Organizations seeking an open-source, vendor-neutral MLOps/LLMOps platform, Teams that want one tool to manage experiment tracking, model registry, and prompt optimization.
+MLflow — Open source AI engineering platform for building, debugging, evaluating, and monitoring agents, LLMs, and ML models.
+Best for AI engineering teams needing full-stack observability for LLM agents and traditional ML, Organizations seeking a vendor-neutral, open-source alternative to managed LLMOps platforms, Teams that want one tool to manage experiment tracking, model registry, and prompt optimization.
 Free to use.

 What's new in MLflow